 We will expect that you are painfully honest in your writing.
 Deeply, painfully honest.
 You might be funny.
 We like funny, but we certainly don’t always expect funny.

-If you’ve got a hilariously rendered story about how your tyke pulled down your shirt in the middle of your cousin’s wedding like you’re an all-you-can-eat snack bar; an I-can-laugh-about-it-now story about toddlers and gastroenteritis; or a raw, personal and honest story about PPD, then we will gladly accept your submission for review.
+If you’ve got a hilariously rendered story about how you had a wardrobe malfunction in the middle of your cousin’s wedding or the time you shouldn’t have trusted a fart; or a raw, personal and honest story about PPD, then we will gladly accept your submission for review.

 See the difference?